oldham123/cfa_level_iii/_readings/Reading 13 Concentrated Single Asset Positions.md

 # Reading 13: Concentrated Single Asset Positions

-## 13.A: Explain investment risks associated with a concentrated position in a single asset and disucss the appropriateness of reducing such risks
+## 13.A: Explain investment risks associated with a concentrated position in a single asset and discuss the appropriateness of reducing such risks

 - Portfolios of small number of assets, or even a single asset, can have myriad consequences:
   - The chosen asset may not be priced efficiently by the market